 |Meeting Time Frame||10:45 – 11:00 am|

 |Start Time||11:00 am|

 |End Time||2:00 pm|

-Please keep in mind, however, that we cannot make an allergy free or dietary restriction food guarantee since food is prepared in kitchens that do not belong to Arigato Japan.
-Also some stops may not have a viable substitution but we will make every effort to compensate at different stops throughout the tour.
+Please keep in mind, however, that we cannot make an allergy-free or dietary restriction food guarantee since food is prepared in kitchens that do not belong to Arigato Travel.
+Also, some stops may not have a viable substitution but we will make every effort to compensate at different stops throughout the tour.

 There are two train lines you can take to get to the meeting place.

-Our guide will be there holding an “Arigato Japan” sign.
+Our guide will be there holding an “Arigato Travel” sign.